Your growth is highly reliant on two things: customer feedback and customer loyalty.

 How the Customer Feedback Loop Works

 The benefits of collecting feedback in the first place is that you constantly learn more about your customers.
-This, in turn, will help you do upsell, increase customer retention and improve customer service.
+This, in turn, will help you do upsell, increase customer retention, and improve customer service by measuring NPS and focusing on improving it.

 If you close the feedback loop well, you’ll be able to manage your customer satisfaction better.